rdentato/clibutl/README.md

  - *Containers*
  - *Pattern matching* over string

-The objective is to provide simple and reasonably easy to use solutions to recurring problems that could be replaced by more complex solutions if needed.
-For instance, the logging functions are limited to write on files, for production environment they can be replaced by some other logging (e.g. something with multiple level of logging or using syslogd, ...).
+They provide simple and reasonably easy to use solutions to recurring problems.

+  Even if I made any effort to make them reasonably efficient, I favoured ease of use and simplicity above everything else.
+You may use them during development and replaced them later if something more efficient is needed.

+  For instance, the containers functions can help you shape the most appropriate data structures for your problem.
+Once done, you can replace them with something faster or more compact.

-The point is to avoid having to think about trivial things (again, like logging) and directly jump into your problem.
+  The point is to avoid having to think about trivial things (like logging, for instance) and directly jump into solving your problem.

 ## How to use `clibutl`

+ The only requirement for clibutl to work is compliancy to C99 standard.
+I've tested it with gcc, clang, g++, Pelles C and Microsoft C/C++

  All you need is in the `dist` directory: